zachflower/flower.codes/http/_posts/2022-04-05-single-purpose-tech.md

 The thing is, I'm starting to realize that the problem isn't the device, but rather it's lack of defined purpose.
-Back in my day (ugh), a phone was just a phone, the TV delivered most of my video entertainment, the internet was quite literally chained to the family computer, and music came on tapes, then CD's, and (when we got really fancy) MP3 players.
+Back in my day (ugh), a phone was just a phone, the TV delivered most of my video entertainment, the internet was quite literally chained to the family computer, and music came on tapes, then CDs, and (when we got really fancy) MP3 players.

 You know what all these things have in common?